-A 12-step alternative approach includes recovery methods that incorporate relapses as a learning experience within the recovery process.
+A 12-step alternative approach includes recovery methods that incorporate relapse as a learning experience within the recovery process.
 This approach accepts that relapse is part of the recovery process for the majority of individuals struggling with addiction.
-In other words, the program does not require complete abstinence immediately but rather helps the individual come to this decision on their own through approaches such as motivational enhancement therapy, relapse prevention techniques, cognitive behavioral therapies, moderation techniques, rational emotive behavior therapy, and other approaches.
-Overtime, sobriety is extended as the individual begins to learn tools and gains confidence in their ability to manage their addiction.
-Smart Recovery meetings are generally used as an aftercare tool, which continue to remind individuals to utilize tools that have been researched.
-Many alternative programs create a individualized plan or approach and recognize that there is not a standard protocol that works for all.
+In other words, the program does not require complete abstinence immediately, but rather helps the individual come to this decision on their own through approaches such as motivational enhancement therapy, relapse prevention techniques, cognitive behavioral therapies, moderation techniques, and rational emotive behavior therapy, and other approaches.
+Over time, sobriety is extended as the individual begins to learn tools and gain confidence in their ability to manage their addiction.
+Smart Recovery meetings are generally used as an aftercare tool, which continues to remind individuals to utilize tools that have been researched.
+Many alternative programs create an individualized plan or approach and recognize that there is not a standard protocol that works for all.
 The AA model utilizes the Big Book, which goes over a sequence of the well known 12 steps each person in recovery must follow.
 AA meetings are used as an aftercare resource since these are readily available in the community in many rural and urban areas.

 The 12-step alternative programs generally incorporate individual and group therapy that is provided by mental health practitioners.
 Groups include tools based off of psychological therapies and principles that have been researched.
 There are additional services that may be included such as continued medical assistance and monitoring.
 The 12-step programs utilize AA meetings as a primary tool in aiding individuals in becoming sober.
 It utilizes chips to mark sobriety and has individuals who have attained long-term sobriety pair up and assist newer members.